Generalized triple product $p$-adic $L$-functions and rational points on elliptic curves: The unbalanced triple product p -adic L -function

 where \begin{itemize} \item [(i)] with

 and

 where

-\item [(ii)] $\mathscr{I}^{unb}_{\Pi_w,p}$ is the normalized local zeta integral defined as \cite[equation 3.28]{Hsi2021}; \item [(iii)] $\mathscr{I}_{\Pi_w,\ell}$ is the normalized local zeta integral defined as in \cite[equation 3.29]{Hsi2021}; \item [(iv)] $\zeta_\Q(\cdot)=\pi^{-1}\zeta(\cdot)$ where $\zeta(\cdot)$ is the usual Riemann zeta function, so that $\zeta_\Q(2)=\pi/6$. \end{itemize} \begin{proof} This is essentially a restatement of proposition 3.10 and corollary 3.13 in \cite{Hsi2021}.
+\item [(ii)] $\mathscr{I}^{unb}_{\Pi_w,p}$ is the normalized local zeta integral defined as \cite[equation 3.28]{Hsi2021}; \item [(iii)] $\mathscr{I}^*_{\Pi_w,\ell}$ is the normalized local zeta integral defined as in \cite[equation 3.29]{Hsi2021}; \item [(iv)] $\zeta_\Q(\cdot)=\pi^{-1}\zeta(\cdot)$ where $\zeta(\cdot)$ is the usual Riemann zeta function, so that $\zeta_\Q(2)=\pi/6$; \item [(v)] $\chi_{f,\,p}$ denotes the $p$-part of the character $\chi_f$. \end{itemize} \begin{proof} This is essentially a restatement of proposition 3.10 and corollary 3.13 in \cite{Hsi2021}.
 Note that our normalization for the Petersson inner product is different from Hsieh's.
 This explains the appearance of the factor $\zeta_\Q(2)^2$ in our formula and the slight changes in the definition of the period $\Omega_f$. \end{proof} \end{prop}

 \begin{rmk} One can compute directly that, if we are in case (B) of proposition \ref{padicLvalues}, it holds that

 We refer \cite[proposition 5.4.1]{Col2020} for a very similar computation, where the form denoted $h^{\musNatural{}}$ there should be thought as a constant multiple of our $f^\#$.
 This explains the appearance of the factor $\sigma_f$ and allows an even more direct comparison (in the $\Hf$-unbalanced region) between the formula given by equation \ref{classinterp} and the formulas appearing in the statement of proposition \ref{padicLvalues}. \end{rmk}